danielpaulwill/wayfarer-lite-v3/README.md

 # Wayfarer

-## Full game release date: July 1, 2023
+## Full game release date: October 15, 2023

 Welcome to Wayfarer.
 A multiple choice mystery RPG with some shocking twists and turns.